 Top Gun: Maverick makes judicious use of nostalgia, though you don’t have to have seen the first film to feel the vibes.
 Flashbacks bring us up to speed on the importance of Goose’s death to the current story, and the permanence of Tom Cruise’s blinding smile.

 Still, with a 36-year gap to address, this story is inevitably all about change.

 At first, this is disguised as dysfunctional stasis.
 Maverick hasn’t advanced beyond captain.
 He doesn’t hang on to jobs for very long.
 Or airplanes.
-Or girlfriends (Kelly McGillis’s character, Charlie, doesn’t feature in the flashbacks at all, incidentally).
+Or girlfriends (Kelly McGillis’s character, Charlie, doesn’t feature in either the film or its flashbacks at all, incidentally).

 More pertinently, Maverick is frozen in trauma.
 He’s still grieving for Goose, his wingman in ‘86 who died during a botched mission.
 He may have symbolically thrown away his pal’s dog tags at the end of the first film, but he’s been stewing in guilt ever since.